leecourt98/academic-ks/content/talk/nacis-2019.md

 projects: []
 ---

-I will give a short talk about making maps with R and ggmap.
+I will give a short talk about making maps with R and ggmap in October 2019.